ibm-cloud-docs/assistant-data/install-130.md

 1. Replace all references to `${release-name}` with the release name for your deployment, and then save and close the file.
 This is the same name you will specify as the value of the *--name* parameter when you install the product.

-      The release name must start with an alphabetic character, end with an alphanumeric character, and consist of all lower case alphanumeric characters or a hyphen (-).
+      The release name must start with an alphabetic character, end with an alphanumeric character, and consist of all lowercase alphanumeric characters or a hyphen (-).
 For example *my-130-wa*.
       {: important}

 1. Find out which worker nodes are available to host the volumes by running the following command: